g4eml/RP2040_Synth/README.md

 J = Configure JT modes.
 Allows entry of a 13 character message.
 This would normally be the Callsign and Maidenhead locator.
 The JT ident will be sent every Even minute.
 Accurate timing requires a GPS module to be connected.

-N = View GPS NMEA data.
+G = View GPS NMEA data.
 This is used to test the GPS connection. when selected it will echo all GPS data to the screen.
 Press any key to exit this mode.

 S = Save Registers to EEPROM.
 Saves the current Synthesiser settings to EEPROM.
 They will then be automatically loaded on the next power cycle.
 You must do this at least once.